Zeng-WH/Head-Motion-Prediction/README.md

 # Head-Motion-Prediction
-We want to promote a deep learning method to predict head motion.
+We want to propose a deep learning method to predict head motion.